AhmedMaherSec/bandit-writeups/Level5→Level6.md

 # Bandit Level 5 → Level 6

 ## Goal
-Find a file in the `inhere` directory that is human-readable, 1033 bytes, and not executable.
+Find the password stored in a file in the `inhere` directory that is human-readable, 1033 bytes, and not executable.

 ## Solution
 1. Connected to the server using SSH: